syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Docker.md

 <img src="OCR-Images/OCRDocker5.png" alt="Convert HTMLToPDF Docker Step5" width="100%" Height="Auto"/>

-Step 8: A default action method named Index will be present in the HomeController.cs.
-Right-click on the Index method and select Go to View, where you will be directed to its associated view page Index.cshtml.
+Step 8: A default action method named Index will be present in the *HomeController.cs*.
+Right-click on the Index method and select Go to View, where you will be directed to its associated view page *Index.cshtml*.

-Step 9: Add a new button in the index.cshtml as follows.
+Step 9: Add a new button in the *index.cshtml* as follows.

 {% highlight c# tabtitle="C#" %}